 Arrangements are in place with regard to safety, to reduce direct contact, enhance personal hygiene practices, and strengthen cleaning regimes in our schools.

 - The safety of our students and staff is our number one priority and there is an additional $43 million invested into cleaning.

 - All schools will have cleaning staff working throughout the day to ensure all high-use areas, such as benchtops, desks, doorknobs, taps and hand rails, are regularly cleaned and surfaces disinfected.

-- Playgrounds will be open and play equipment will be cleaned before school and after each break.
+- Playgrounds are open and play equipment will be cleaned once per day.